 The assessments usually take place at a centre.
 You can ask for a home visit instead - you are more likely to get this if you cannot get to the assessment centre because of your health condition.

 You can take someone, such as your carer, with you for support at your assessment.
 They will not be able to answer the questions for you but they will be able to add information to what you say.

 The healthcare professional will ask questions about your health and may do a short physical examination.
 But this should only happen if you have also said on your form that you have a physical condition.

-It can help to make a list of points you would like to make before the assessment.
+It can help to make a list of points you would like to make before you attend the assessment.
 You can take this list with you to the assessment.

 After your medical assessment, the healthcare professional will review all of the evidence and write a report.
 They send this to the Department for Work and Pensions (DWP) who will use all of the information to decide if you will get Personal Independence Payment.